 The key is to plan together openly and purposefully, setting emotions aside as much as possible.
 If you find yourself getting defensive, try to keep the final (important) goal in mind: your future financial security.

 When you get on the same page from an emotional standpoint, it will be easier to tackle the year’s upcoming financial challenges.
-Set yourself up for success in 2017 by setting a time to sit down together and discuss the following key financial topics:
+Set yourself up for success this year by setting a time to sit down together and discuss the following key financial topics:

 - Consider your current expenditures vs. income.
 This one is basic but also essential.
 Together, evaluate whether your combined incomes cover all expenses and leave room for short- and long-term savings.
 If not, how can you reallocate parts of your incomes to meet all your necessities?
 (Our free budget worksheet can help here.)